 If the Company's cash flows and capital resources are insufficient to fund its debt service obligations, it could face substantial liquidity problems and could be forced to reduce or delay investments and capital expenditures or to dispose of material assets or operations, reduce its growth plans, seek additional debt or equity capital or restructure or refinance its indebtedness.
 The Company may not be able to obtain such alternative measures on commercially reasonable terms, or at all and, even if successful, those alternative actions may not allow it to meet its scheduled debt service obligations.
 The Company's credit agreements restrict its ability to dispose of assets and use the proceeds from those dispositions and may also restrict its ability to raise debt or equity capital to be used to repay other indebtedness when it becomes due.
-The Company may not be able to consummate any such dispositions or to obtain proceeds in an amount sufficient to meet any debt service obligations then due.
+The Company may not be able to consummate any such dispositions or to obtain proceeds in an amount sufficient to meet any debt service obligations when due.

 The Company's inability to generate sufficient cash flows to satisfy its debt obligations, or to refinance its indebtedness on commercially reasonable terms or at all would materially and adversely affect its business, results of operations and financial condition.
 Failure to meet its debt obligations could result in default under its lending agreements.
 In the event of such default, the holders of such indebtedness could elect to declare all of the funds borrowed thereunder to be immediately due and payable, together with accrued and unpaid interest, and the Company could, among other remedies that may be available, be forced into bankruptcy, insolvency or liquidation.
 If the Company's operating performance declines, it may need to seek waivers from the holders of such indebtedness to avoid being in default under the instruments governing such indebtedness.
-If the Company breaches its covenants under its indebtedness, it may not be able to obtain a waiver from the holders of such indebtedness, and the holders of such indebtedness could exercise their rights as described above and the Company could, among other remedies that may be forced into bankruptcy, insolvency or liquidation.
-If the holders of such indebtedness on terms acceptable to the Company or at all.
-If this occurs, the Company would be in default under such indebtedness, and the holders of such indebtedness could exercise their rights as described above and the Company could, among other remedies that may be available, be forced into bankruptcy, insolvency or liquidation.
+If the Company breaches its covenants under its indebtedness, it may not be able to obtain a waiver from the holders of such indebtedness, and the holders of such indebtedness could exercise their rights as described above and the Company could, among other remedies that may be forced into bankruptcy or liquidation.
+A default under the agreements governing certain of the Company's existing or future indebtedness and the remedies sought by the holders of such indebtedness could exercise their rights as described above and the company could, among other remedies that may be available, be forced into bankruptcy, insolvency or liquidation.
 A default under the agreements governing certain of the Company's existing or future indebtedness and the remedies sought by the holders of such indebtedness could make the Company unable to pay principal or interest on the debt.